-You’ll need to do some thinking upfront about this because before GDPR even becomes law, you’ll be expected to have audited your data and identified the two categories of personal data that require special handling.
+You’ll be expected to have audited your data and identified the two categories of personal data that require special handling.

 Two categories?
 Yes.
 Standard personal data includes details like names, addresses, cookie strings, and web surfing data.
 ‘Special’ personal data relates to data that is, literally, more personal like racial or ethnic origin as well as biometric and genetic data.